 The European post-Cold War order assumed monist forms.
 Instead of the geopolitical and ideological diversity sought by Mikhail Gorbachev as he brought the Cold War to an end in the late 1980s, a type of monist cold peace was imposed in which Atlantic security institutions and ideas were consolidated.
 The monism was both institutional and ideational, and the two reinforced each other in a hermetic order that sought to insulate itself from critique and transformation.
 Russia was excluded as anything but subaltern.
 The post-Cold War European peace order was thus built on weak foundations, provoking a cycle of mimetic rivalry.
 In Russia the fateful dialectic of external challenge and domestic stultification once again operated, heightening the Kremlin's threat perceptions.
-Russia's relations with the European Union (EU) and Washington veered between the cooperative and the article.
+Russia's relations with the European Union (EU) and Washington veered between the cooperative and the confrontational, until settling into a conflictual mode in 2014, as it is argued in the article.